 Singapore has one of the more generous policies when it comes to changing your travel plans.

-It is only US$25 to change the date, route or cabin on a Singapore Airlines flight and US$75 if you need to cancel your award booking and want the miles re-credited to your KrisFlyer account.
+It is only US$25 to change the date, route or cabin on a Singapore Airlines flight.
+Furthermore, it’s US$75 if you need to cancel your award booking and want the miles re-credited to your KrisFlyer account.
 Compare that to Qantas’ 6,000-point cancellation fee.

 KrisFlyer’s online booking system is quite easy-to-use compared to other frequent flyer programs (but it is not so comprehensive).
-Before you had to phone up to book an award on a partner airline but now you can do it online for the most part.
+Before you had to phone up to book an award on a partner airline.
+However, now you can do it online for the most part.

-Singapore Airlines is one of Star Alliance’s 27 members (compared to SkyTeam’s 20 and oneworld’s 13).
+Singapore Airlines is one of the 26 members of Star Alliance (compared to 19 in SkyTeam and 13 in oneworld).

 This means you have more diverse redemption opportunities on airlines like Lufthansa, SWISS, ANA, United and Turkish Airlines.

-Around the 17-19th of each month, KrisFlyer will usually run a 30% discount on selected routes that have seats open for travel during the following month and Australian airports tend to be included each month.
+Around the 17-19th of each month, KrisFlyer will usually run a 30% discount on selected routes.
+They’ll target ones that have lots of seats open for travel during the following month.
+Australian airports tend to be included each month.

 This promotion represents great value for those with flexibility with dates and KrisFlyer miles (or Velocity Points) to burn.